Please give us a call

 We will now be visiting other highlights of Cappadocia.

 Fairy Chimneys: What makes Cappadocia so popular are those rock formations, called “ fairy chimneys” by the people.
 Those different rock formations result from millions of years of natural events, such as; rain, wind, and erosion.
-The fairy chimneys had been dwellings, churches, shelters, a natural fortress for many years.
-Although the locals are living in the town today, the fairy chimneys can be visited by travelers.

 Red Valley: a hiking trail and famous for its red-rose color.
 The valley is located in the middle of Goreme town where they appreciate with sun-rise and sun-set.
 The Red Valley houses some abandoned churches, Uzumlu Church, Hacli Church, and Direkli Church, with murals and frescoes.

-Cavusin Village: Located on the way to Avanos.
-The rarest residents where still some people follow the ancient attitudes by using the old stuff.
-You can see those villagers farming, making potteries, and carving.
 Cavusin Village houses two churches; one dedicated to St. John the Baptist and the other Nicephorus Phocas.
 Until the 1920’s the Turks and The Greeks were living there together.
 After the exchange population, The Greeks left the village.

 Kaymakli Underground City: Rather than Derinkuyu and the other underground cities, Kaymakli Underground City is different as it has much lower and narrower passageways.
 But it has more levels than the others.
 In recent years, four other floors have been unearthed.
 And some chapels, wineries, kitchens, stalls have been discovered.